skytruong90/Grocery-Store-Gui/README.md

 ## How to install:
 1. Clone the repository: https://github.com/skytruong90/Grocery_Store_GUI.git
 2. The main code is inside the code folder when you download everything.
-3. Run the project is any IDE, I used Intellij
+3. Run the project with any IDE.

 ## My Objective:
 ### To create a GUI based system that allows a user to manage a grocery store with all the different products.
 The system can be used to generate various reports about products and prices of those products.